 As you can see, we’ve tried to cross over this one topic into a number of different subject areas.

-If the text below is in italics, it means the following details are our suggestions of how you can use the information as an exercise in your classroom.
+If the text below is in italics, it means the following details are our suggestions of how you can use the information as an exercise in your classroom as part of the Irish primary music curriculum.

 What is Polka music?